pixijs/spine/README.md

 # pixi-spine

-Spine 3.7, 3.8, 4.0 implementation for PixiJS v6.
-For spine < 3.7, use on your own risk.
+Spine 3.7, 3.8, 4.0 implementation for PixiJS v5 & v6.

+Typescript definitions are up-to-date with PixiJS v6.

+For spine < 3.7 support is limited, but accepting PR's for `runtime-3.7` package.

-PixiJS v5 and before - please refer to [README in v5.x](https://github.com/pixijs/pixi-spine/tree/v5.x/#readme)
+For previous versions of pixi & typescript definitions - please refer to [README in pixi5](https://github.com/pixijs/pixi-spine/tree/pixi5/#readme)

 Demos: